MooreITsolutions/Active-Directory-Lab/README.md

 <h2>Description</h2>
 This project consisted of me configuring a virtual machine, to run a domain controller from which I could experiment with active directory.
 Thouroughly going through this lab a few times gives you a grasp of how an organization would work with users and how they could provision them.
-Within this lab you also learn some networking, having to configure things like a DHCP and DNS.
+Within this lab you also learn some networking, having to configure things like a DHCP server and DNS.
 <br />